RonanC/customer-insights/README.md

 ---------
 1. About
 2. Datasets used
-3. How to Query the API
+3. How to use the web app
-4. Example use of the API
+4. How we are using the Banking API
 5. Tools & Environment used
 6. Installation
 7. References